 To combine responses from two identical surveys or to download your data so you can edit it and then re-upload it, you can use the Import Responses option in the Responses section of the View Results tab.

 - You will first need a survey to import your data into.
 This can be the survey you downloaded the data from, a copy of the survey you downloaded from, or a survey that is identical to the one that collected the data you are uploading.

 - Make sure your data file is ready for import.
 If you need to download your data file to edit it, you will go to the Download Data section of View Results and download the data as a .CSV file.
-Ensure that the data is downloaded with “Answers as Values” instead of “Answers as Labels”.
+Ensure that the data is downloaded with “Coded Values” instead of “Choice Text”.
 After editing the data, you will need to make sure it is still saved as a .CSV file for upload.
 If you are bringing in data from another survey program, it will also need to be saved as a .CSV file.

 - Once your data file is prepared, you can import it into a survey in your account.